Miranda Ayim

 Miranda Joy Ayim (born May 6, 1988) is a Canadian basketball player for Basket Landes in France.
 Ayim is a captain of the Canada women's national team and competed for Canada in three Olympics between 2012 and 2021.

-High school
+High school career

 Ayim attended high school at Saunders Secondary School in London, Ontario.
 She was a starter for the varsity each of her four years.
 She was on the honor roll all four years and graduated as the valedictorian of her class.

-Pepperdine
+College career

 Ayim played for the Pepperdine women's basketball team for the four years of her attendance.
 She set the school record for blocks, with 182 over her career.
 She scored 1377 points and recorded 735 rebounds, both of which were eighth-best in school history.
 She earned all West Coast Conference as a player three times, as well as All-Academics honors for the conference three times, the first time a Pepperdine women's basketball player was so honored.